How I lost 20lbs in 3 Months: My Workout Routine for Weight Loss

 What running shoes do you use?

 My current favorites are these but I also really like these as well!
 I love them and use them for all my runs!
 I ran my 10K in them as well!
 One thing I would 100% recommend is investing in running shoes.
-My husband told me this was a must so I don’t injure myself and let me tell you for someone who never ran in her life prior to this, shoes make the biggest difference in your runs.
+My husband told me this was a must so I don’t injure myself and let me tell you for someone who never ran in her life before this, shoes make the biggest difference in your runs.

 What running app do you use?